 The Tucutuco (Ctenomys Brasiliensis) is a curious small animal, which may be briefly described as a Gnawer, with the habits of a mole.
-It is extremely numerous in some parts of the country, but is difficult to be procured, and never, I believe, comes out of the ground.
-It throws up at the mouth of its burrows hillocks of earth like those of the mole but smaller.
-Considerable tracts of country are so completely undermined by these animals, that horses in passing over, sink above their fetlocks.
-The tucutucos appear, to a certain degree, to be gregarious: the man who procured the specimens for me had caught six together, and he said this was a common occurrence. nocturnal in their habits; and their principal food is the roots of plants, which are the object of their extensive and superficial burrows.
+It is extremely numerous in some parts of the country. but is difficult to be procured, and never, I believe, comes out of the ground.
+It throws up at the mouth of its burrows hillocks of earth like those of the mole, but smaller.
+Considerable tracts of country are so completely undermined by these animals, that horses, in passing over, sink above their fetlocks.
+The tucutucos appear, to a certain degree, to be gregarious: the man who procured the specimens for me had caught six together, and he said this was a common occurrence.
+They are nocturnal in their habits; and their principal food is the roots of plants, which are the object of their extensive and superficial burrows.
 This animal is universally known by a very peculiar noise which it makes when beneath the ground.

-A person the first time he hears it, is much surprised; for it is not easy to tell whence it comes, nor is it possible to guess what kind of creature utters it.
-The noise consists in a short, but not rough, nasal grunt, which is monotonously repeated about four times in quick succession: \ the name Tucutuco is given in imitation of the sound.
+person, the first time he hears it, is much surprised; for it is not easy to tell whence it comes. nor is it possible to guess what kind of creature utters it.
+The noise consists in a short, but not rough, nasal grunt, which is monotonously repeated about four times in quick succession:\ the name Tucutuco is given in imitation of the sound.
 Where this animal is abundant, it may be heard at all times of the day, and sometimes directly beneath one's feet.
 When kept in a room, the tucutucos move both slowly and clumsily, which appears owing to the outward action of their hind legs; and they are quite incapable, from the socket of the thigh-bone not having a certain ligament, of jumping even the smallest vertical height.
-They are very stupid in making any attempt to escape; when angry or frightened they uttered the tucu-tuco.
-Of those I kept alive several, even the first day, became quite tame, not attempting to bite or to run away; others were a little wilder.
+They are very stupid in making any attempt to escape; when angry or frightened they uttered the tucutuco.
+Of those I kept alive, several, even the first day, became quite tame, not attempting to bite or to run away; others were a little wilder.

 The man who caught them asserted that very many are invariably found blind.
 A specimen which I preserved in spirits was in this state; Mr. Reid considers it to be the effect of inflammation in the nictitating membrane.
 When the animal was alive I placed my finger within half an inch of its head, and not the slightest notice was taken: it made its way, however, about the room nearly as well as the others.
-Considering the strictly subterranean habits of the tucutuco, the blindness, though so common, cannot be a very serious evil; yet it appears strange that any animal should possess an organ frequently subject to be injured.
-Lamarck would have been delighted with this fact, had he known it, when speculating f (probably with more truth than usual
+Considering the strictly subterranean habits of the tucutuco, the blindness, though so common, cannot be a very serious evil; yet it ap-